awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 There are several reasons why a Lambda function might cause an HTTP 5xx error, and the troubleshooting steps you should take depend on the type of error\.
 Errors can be categorized as the following:

 **A Lambda function execution error**
-An execution error results when CloudFront doesn’t get a response from Lambda because there are unhandled exceptions in the function or there’s an error in the code\.
+An execution error results when CloudFront doesn't get a response from Lambda because there are unhandled exceptions in the function or there's an error in the code\.
 For example, if the code includes callback\(Error\)\.
 For more information, see [Lambda Function Errors](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-mode-exceptions.html) in the AWS Lambda Developer Guide\.

 **An invalid Lambda function response is returned to CloudFront**
 After the function runs, CloudFront receives a response from Lambda\.
 An error is returned if the object structure of the response doesn't conform to the [Lambda@Edge event structure](lambda-event-structure.md), or the response contains invalid headers or other invalid fields\.